 It’s been said that Carmel-By-The-Sea, California has more fine restaurants per capita than any spot on earth.
 When you walk the quaint streets of this charming city, you’ll become a believer as well.
 Some restaurants feature longtime celebrity chefs and others are relative newcomers.
 Most restauranteurs take advantage of the abundance of fresh California fruits, vegetables and beef, bringing the farm to fork concept to life.
-Through 2016, Carmel is celebrating its centennial anniversary with the big festivities in October.

 Take a Stroll

 Carmel is only one square mile, so you’ll feel comfortable meandering through the lovely streets.
 With 46 special pathways that go through hidden alcoves, be like the locals and take the shortcuts.
 Make sure you pick up a copy of The Carmel Pine Cone.

 Gael Gallagher’s Carmel Walking Tour is a great way to see the town’s highlights.
 Is that the Eastwood building?
 Did Van Gogh really eat at this table?
 Einstein and Dali were here?
 Gallagher tells all.
 CarmelWalks.com